jvtroyen/Sitecore.ADM/README.md

 The module is made available on the Sitecore marketplace as a Sitecore package.
 The package includes:

+- Sitecore items for the visual interface
-- a config file that includes a pipeline processor
+- a config file that includes a pipeline processor, settings and the default userAgents and userAgentParts that are identified as robots
+- a js-file
 - the dll

 ## History ##